-Source: S&P Global, as of 3/24/2023.
-US readings differ from the Institute for Supply Management’s separate series.
+Source: S&P Global, as of 24/3/2023.
+US readings differ from the US-based Institute for Supply Management’s separate PMI series.

 On UK Retail Sales’ Strong February

-UK February retail sales volumes rose 1.2% m/m, its biggest monthly gain since last October.[vi]
-Since the Office for National Statistics adjusts the series for inflation, last month’s growth indicates consumers spent despite elevated prices.
-But some observers added caveats to February’s strength, highlighting higher sales at discount and second-hand goods shops (e.g., auction houses and charity shops) as well as food stores—with the latter suggesting consumers were trying to save by eating at home instead of at restaurants.
-The implication: Sure, consumers are spending, but only selectively because of cost-of-living pressures.
+UK February retail sales volumes, which measure the quantity of goods bought, rose 1.2% m/m, its biggest monthly gain since last October.[viii]
+Growth in this inflation-adjusted measure indicates consumers spent despite elevated prices.
+But we observed some financial commentary outlets add caveats to February’s strength, highlighting higher sales at discount and second-hand goods shops (e.g., auction houses and charity shops) as well as food stores—with the latter suggesting consumers were trying to save by eating at home instead of at restaurants.
+In our view, the broader implication of raising this theme: Sure, consumers are spending, but only selectively because of cost-of-living pressures.

 In our view, this is a case of the consensus applying inconsistent logic to retail sales volumes.
-Last year, many fretted over the divergence between sales values and volumes, bemoaning the loss of consumers’ purchasing power due to higher prices.
-(Exhibit 2) Now pundits appear concerned retailers’ discounting is boosting sales volumes—seemingly overlooking the fact that discounting means consumers are regaining purchasing power.
-You can’t have it both ways, in our view.
+Last year, we read many arguments that the divergence between sales values (which reflect the amount spent) and volumes purportedly signalled the loss of consumers’ purchasing power due to higher prices.
+(Exhibit 2) Now we have seen arguments shift, with some commentators claiming retailers’ discounting is boosting sales volumes—which we think overlooks that discounting means consumers are regaining purchasing power.
+This thinking is contradictory, in our view.

 Exhibit 2: The Divergence in UK Retail Sales

-One month doesn’t make a trend, but February’s growth reinforces the notion consumer spending is resilient even amid challenging economic conditions.
+One month doesn’t make a longer-term trend, but in our view, February’s growth reinforces the notion consumer spending is resilient even amidst challenging economic conditions.

-US durable goods orders fell -1.0% m/m in February, missing expectations for 1.0% growth.[vii]
-But many focus on core capital goods orders (which exclude volatile defense and aircraft orders), widely considered to be a leading indicator of business investment since it reflects equipment spending—one component of the broader category.
-This subset rose 0.2% m/m, its second straight rise following two monthly contractions.[viii]
+US durable goods orders fell -1.0% m/m in February, missing economists’ consensus expectations for 1.0% growth.[ix]
+But in our experience, many economists focus on core capital goods orders (which exclude volatile defense and aircraft orders), widely considered to be a leading indicator of business investment, since it reflects equipment spending—one component of the broader category.
+This subset rose 0.2% m/m, its second straight rise following two monthly contractions.[x]

 Exhibit 3: US Core Capital Goods Orders, December 2019 – February 2023

-Concerns about flagging business investment are understandable, as the category is often recession’s swing factor, and weakening equipment expenditures could detract from GDP.
-But equipment spending comprises about 40% of total business investment, and core capital goods orders don’t reflect investment in structures or intellectual property (e.g., research & development).[ix]
+We think concerns about flagging business investment are understandable, as we find the category is often recession’s swing factor—and weakening equipment expenditures could detract from GDP.
+But equipment spending comprises about 40% of total business investment, and core capital goods orders don’t reflect investment in structures or intellectual property (e.g., research & development).[xii]

-Consider: Q4 US GDP grew 2.7% annualized despite equipment investment’s -0.17 percentage point detraction.[x]
-Moreover, that contraction didn’t prevent business investment from contributing 0.43 percentage point to growth.[xi]
-Structures added 0.21 percentage point while intellectual property products contributed 0.39 percentage point—offsetting equipment’s dip.[xii]
-Of course, a slowdown in capital goods spending or US recession remain possible, but the data don’t confirm a downturn is inevitable, either.
+Consider: Q4 US GDP grew 2.7% annualised despite equipment investment’s -0.17 percentage point detraction.[xiii]
+Moreover, that contraction didn’t prevent business investment from contributing 0.43 percentage point to growth.[xiv]
+Structures added 0.21 percentage point whilst intellectual property products contributed 0.39 percentage point—offsetting equipment’s dip.[xv]
+Though a slowdown in capital goods spending or US recession remain possible, the data don’t confirm a downturn is inevitable, either.

-[iv] Source: FactSet, as of 3/24/2023.
+[vi] Source: FactSet, as of 24/3/2023.
 Statement based on monthly change in manufacturing component of industrial production through February 2023 for the US, January 2023 for the UK and Japan, and December 2022 for the eurozone.